top of page

 It’s just perspective.

-Because the impact of alcohol isn’t about one night.
+Because the real impact of booze isn’t about one night.

 It’s about repetition over time.